BenjaminForster/Discord.js-Bot/README.md

 A music player.

 Possibly try to create a dashboard online instead, but I doubt that this will be done unless I find out a way to do it automatically as I have little to no experience with HTML5.

+A kick command.

+A softban command.

+A ban command.